Please watch our video that helps to explain how to use the Whenua Māori Visualisation Tool.

-- Firstly you could type the registered name of the land block (such as "Rangitoto A 24B") into the search box at the top of the page.
-Any parcels found which contain the search term in their title will be displayed on the search results page.
-Clicking on the search result link for a parcel will take you to the details page for that parcel.
+- Firstly you could type the registered name or block ID of the land block ("Rangitoto A 24B") into the search box on the home page.
+Any land blocks found containing the search term will be displayed in the search results.
+Clicking on the search result link will take you to the details page for that land block.

-- Secondly, you can use the map controls (or mouse controls) to zoom in and move around the map.
-When you have found the land parcel you want to query, click on it to learn more about it.
+- Secondly, you can use the map (or mouse) controls to zoom in and move around the map.
+When you have found the land block you want to query, click on it to learn more.

-- Finally, if you do not know the registered name or exact location you can also type the general locality of the land block (e.g. "Rotorua") and any New Zealand places which contain the search term will also be displayed on the search results page.
-Clicking on the search result link for a place will take you to a locality map where you can use the map controls to locate the land parcel you wish to query.
+- Finally, if you do not know the registered name or block you can also search the general locality of the land block (e.g. "Rotorua").
+Using the search result link for a place will take you to a locality map where you can use the map controls to locate the land block you wish to query.

-Once you click on a land parcel you will received a map bubble that contains some basic information about the selected parcel.
-If this is the parcel you wish to query in detail then click on the “more details” link at the bottom of the map bubble.
+Once you click on a land block a map bubble will provide some basic information about the selected land block.
+If this is the land block you wish to query in detail then click on the “more details” link at the bottom of the map bubble.

 - Firstly, the map tools enable the panning and zooming of the map.

 - Thirdly, the types of information being visualised can be changed based on your preference.
-The drop down box has eleven geospatial layers that you can visualise in relation to the Māori land blocks.
+There are eleven geospatial layers that you can visualise in relation to the Māori land blocks.
 These layers range from the “Suitability for forestry” through to the “Historical extents of wetlands”.

 - Finally, the legend provides some context in relation to the type of information being visualised.

-Each of the images provides a description or more detailed information when the mouse cursor is placed over the image.
-For example when the mouse cursor is placed over the stars listed under the question “What is the potential of this land?” under the Land Capability tab, a title and short description of the class is displayed.
+Each of the images provides a description or more detailed information when the mouse cursor hovers over the image.
 Additional technical information about the attribute is provided via the “Learn More...” link at the bottom of each section.

 Understanding the Scientific and Technical Concepts

-For more information about the information used in the portal please visit our About page.
+For more information about the information used in the portal please visit our glossary page.